FelixRDL/SEEance-standard-components/analyses/files-per-operation-number/README.md

 ## Files per Operation Number
-Visualize the number of operations commited on each file.
+Visualize the number of operations commited on each file and by which team member.

 Since git does not explicitly track the number of line modifications, it is interpolated using insertion and deletion count of a diff hunk within a commit: